lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 They host substantial quantities of di-nitrogen fixing symbiotic _Nostoc azollae_ protected inside specialised leaf cavities [@Campbell1893; @Nierzwicki-Bauer1989].
 These cavities contain a mucus-like substance [@Forni1998], presumably rich in ammonia [@Newton1976], containing the primary symbiont.
 The appropriate genus of the main _Azolla_ symbiont has been prone to debate; it is also known as _Anabaena azollae_ and _Trichormus azollae_.
-Here, we name the symbiont _N. azollae_ for consistency with our earlier work.
+Here, we name the symbiont _N. azollae_ for consistency with our earlier work and consider the alternate names synonymous.
 High sequence identity amongst _N. azollae_ genomes taken from various _Azolla_ species indicates _N. azollae_ was likely introduced once in the symbiosis [Chapter \ref{it takes two}\; @Dijkhuizen2021].
 Consequently, all cyanobacterial strains endophytic to _Azolla_ are likely the same cyanobacterial genus, perhaps even species.
-At the fern Shoot Apical Meristem (SAM) lies a -somewhat ironically named- 'seed colony of motile _N. azollae_ filaments [Chapter \ref{it takes two}\; @Dijkhuizen2021, @Campbell1893].
+At the fern Shoot Apical Meristem (SAM) lies a -somewhat ironically named- seed colony of motile _N. azollae_ filaments [Chapter \ref{it takes two}\; @Dijkhuizen2021, @Campbell1893].
-Developing leaves encapsulate part of this seed colony as inoculum for every leaf's new cavity [@Campbell1893; @Nierzwicki-Bauer1989].
+Developing leaves encapsulate part of this seed colony as inoculum for every leaf's new cavity [@Campbell1893; @Nierzwicki-Bauer1989; @Perkins1993].
 _Azolla_ ferns systematically transfer their symbiotic cyanobacteria to the next generations via their megaspores (+@fig:fig1_life-cycle).
+The method of innoculation of these megasporocarps is thought to be similar to that of leaves [@Campbell1893; @Nierzwicki-Bauer1989; @Perkins1993].
-Recent papers theorised that the symbiont entered the fern megaspores via small channels [@Ran2010; @Zheng2009].
+However, recent papers theorised that the symbiont entered the fern megaspores via small channels [@Ran2010; @Zheng2009].
 We theorise that early developing spore primordia of either gender encapsulate part of the cyanobacterial seed-colony based on confocal imagery [Chapter \ref{it takes two}\; @Dijkhuizen2021], thereby mirroring the mechanism by which inoculates leaves.
-Megasporocarps retain the cyanobacteria, which then develop into resting stages called akinetes.
+Regardless the method of innoculation, _Azolla_ megasporocarps retain the cyanobacteria, which then develop into resting stages called akinetes.
 Microsporocarps lose the symbiont throughout their development.
 Electron and confocal microscopy of cyanobacterial resting stages inside microspores support this theory [Chapter \ref{it takes two}\; @Dijkhuizen2021, @Caiola1992].

 _Azolla_ leaves and spores harbour by at least one other bacterium, as was shown in multiple species [@Gates1980; @Wallace1986; @Petro1987; @Caiola1988; @Plazinski1990; @Cohen2004; @Banach2019].
-These additional bacteria are likely limited in number and relatively understudied compared to the main symbiont _N. azollae_.
+These additional bacteria are likely limited in number and remain relatively understudied compared to the main symbiont _N. azollae_.
 While these bacteria were observed inside leaf pockets and spores by electron microscopy by various labs [@Wallace1986; @Nierzwicki-Bauer1990; @Carrapico1991; @Zheng2009], it remains unknown if they are also present in the SAM seed colony.
-We theorise this is the case, based on their ostensibly systematic presence in multiple _Azolla_ species and increasing abundance in developing _Azolla_ leaves [@Petro1987].
-Culture and electron microscopy-based techniques may also not be so reliable in attributing a species identification to a microbe and have led to uncertainty in comparing results generated in the previous century.
+Culture and electron microscopy-based techniques may be unreliable in attributing a species identification to a microbe and have led to uncertainty in comparing results generated in the previous century.
 Conversely, the apparent benefit of culture-based techniques is the availability of bioassays and transformation, as in @Banach2019 and @Plazinski1990.
 The uncertainty in classifying bacteria to a genus or species complicates estimating the identity and diversity of microbes endophytic to _Azolla_ [@Nierzwicki-Bauer1991; @Leonardi1993].
 Nonetheless, _Arthrobacter_ is the most well-known genus associated with _Azolla_ ferns in these studies [@Petro1987].